azariak/TutorFlowAI/README.md

 - Fix `Unexpected end of JSON input` error to notify the user to configure their API key, test API call fails, better error handling
 - Merge common elemts of generate.js and geminiService.JS
 - The AI chat should be able to help users learn to use the app.
 Add to system message, and indicate this in help menu.
+- Remember user preference for resize of whiteboard/chat

 #### Color Scheme
 - Off-white: #FFECD1